Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: System Model

 Our objective is to minimize the weighted cost function of all the cell-edge users by jointly optimizing the computation offloading volume $\boldsymbol\ell$, the edge computing resources $\boldsymbol f^{\mathbb E}$ allocated to each device, the beamforming vector $\mathbf{F}$, and the phase-shifting $\boldsymbol{\theta}$ of the IRS.
 Therefore, we can formulate the system-cost-minimization Problem $\mathcal P1$:

 where $\omega_{k}$ represents the weight of the $k^{th}$ cell-edge user originating from the system settings.
-Constraints (\ref{P0-1_8}) specify the range of the beamforming vector.
+Constraint (\ref{P0-1_8}) specifies the range of the beamforming vector.
 Constraint (\ref{P0-1_5}) specifies the range of the phase shift.
 Constraints (\ref{P0-1_6}) and (\ref{P0-1_7}) restrict the computation offloading variables and the edge computing resources allocated to each user, respectively.